 JBL's Link series of Bluetooth speakers now come with Google Assistant built in.
 Depending on your budget and what you're after, you can choose from the Link 10, Link 20 (both portable and waterproof) and big ol' Link 300 and Link 500 which has a really powerful, room-filling sound.

-What's neat is that unlike most third party integrations of Alexa and Google Assistant from Bluetooth speakers, you can use the wake word for far-field recognition or a dedicated button to trigger the voice assistant.
-Plus there's four dots that light up on the front to showing the speaker is listening.
+What's neat is that unlike most third-party integrations of Alexa and Google Assistant from Bluetooth speakers, you can use the wake word for far-field recognition or a dedicated button to trigger the voice assistant.
+There are four dots that light up on the front to showing the speaker is listening.

 Nest Cam IQ Indoor

 Yes, we intentionally put a smart home security camera in this list.
-Because Nest recently announced that, via a software upgrade for customers in the US only for now, the camera effectively turns into a Google Assistant smart speaker.
+Because Nest (fairly) recently announced that, via a software upgrade for customers in the US only for now, the camera effectively turns into a Google Assistant smart speaker.
 Cool, ey?